 Bowdoin College is required to assure the federal government that the welfare, rights, and privacy (where applicable) of those that participate in human subject research studies are being safeguarded.
-All research studies that use tools such as surveys, interviews, and focus groups, must submit a protocol for Institutional Review Board (IRB) review, and approval.
+Studies that qualify as human subjects research must submit a protocol to the Institutional Review Board (IRB) for review and approval or an exemption determination.
 The IRB conducts an ethical evaluation of research activities that collect data from people throughout the life of the research project, including initial, continuation, and modification reviews and unanticipated problems, to ensure compliance with all applicable Federal and State laws/regulations.
 The responsibilities of the IRB are determined by federal mandates (The Common Rule and subparts B, C, and D of the HHS regulations at 45 CFR Part 46) for institutions that receive federal funds to support research.